Mar 31, 2025

 • Does a Hong Kong crypto exchange need a license?

 Yes.
-The new amendment to the Anti-Money Laundering and Counter-Terrorist Financing Ordinance (AMLO) introduced a licensing regime for crypto exchanges.
+The Anti-Money Laundering and Counter-Terrorist Financing Ordinance (AMLO) amendment from 2023 introduced a licensing regime for crypto exchanges.